 Our Future Leaders in Conservation

-Applications are now being accepted for the annual Northwest Youth Conservation and Fly Fishing Academy to be held from Sunday, June 23 to Saturday, June 29, 2013.
+Applications are now being accepted for the annual Northwest Youth Conservation and Fly Fishing Academy to be held during the last full week of June.

 The Academy is located on Hicks Lake at the Gwinwood Conference Grounds in Lacey, Washington.
 Its purpose is to educate youth about the importance of coldwater conservation and natural resource stewardship.

 Twenty-four youths, ages 12 to 16, who show an interest in stewardship and fly fishing will be selected to attend.
 Acceptance will be based upon a written essay indicating a candidate’s desire to attend and a recommendation from his/her school science teacher or counselor.
 Students need not be experienced anglers.
-Applications must be received by April 15, 2013.
-Cost, including meals and lodging, is $275.
+Application period is from January 1 to April 15 of each year.
+Cost, including meals and lodging, is $300.
 Fly fishing rods, reels, and fly tying equipment will be made available.